mahbuburrahman21/Java-Project/README.md

 # Java-Project
 Java OOP concept based project.
+This is consol based project using all the OOP concept.
+This is a personal finace management software.